Lifestyle & Management

 To help monitor whether you may be developing diabetes complications, work with your healthcare provider to:

-- Review all the medications you are taking that might be increasing your blood glucose, such as certain water pills (diuretics) or certain steroid medications for asthma or arthritis.
+- Review all the medications you are taking that might increase your blood glucose, such as certain water pills (diuretics) or certain steroid medications for asthma or arthritis.

 - Have a urine test every year.
-Having a protein called albumin in your urine can be a sign of kidney damage.
+Having a protein called albumin in your urine can be an early sign of kidney damage.

 - See your dentist twice a year to keep your teeth and gums healthy.

 - Get a flu shot every year.
 Talk to your healthcare provider about getting a vaccine for pneumonia (two different types of pneumococcal vaccine are recommended now).

 - Protect your skin from the sun with hats and clothing, and keep your skin clean and moisturized.
 Take care of cuts and bruises to prevent infections.